 I have a friend who designs creative T-shirts, which she sells on Zazzle and Amazon Merch.
 I think I might try this idea for fun.
 She tells us how to do it in How to Maximize Earnings in a Zazzle Design Store.

-Ideas to Make Extra Money by Selling
+Fast Ways to Make Money

 9. Sell Your Extra Stuff